koad/documentation/src/index.md

 # My sweetest friend
 <!-- # Why are you _now_ __here__? -->

-## If you are a _low-tech person_, it would benefit you the most to take a pass through the first half of the [getting started](https://docs.koad.sh/getting-started/) guide.
-Even though alot of pages are empty, the sections here outline topics that anyone with internet access should be aware of.
-A little bit of knowledge can go a long way to help you stay safe online.
+## If you are a _low-tech person_, it would benefit you the most to take a pass through the first half of the [getting started](https://docs.koad.sh/getting-started/) guide and learn how to protect yourself against scammers.

 ---